 Dates are tropical fruits that grow on palm trees, and can be enjoyed either dried (most common in the Western world) or fresh.
 Dates range in color from red to yellow to brown, and have a chewy texture and sweet flavor.
 They're great for snacking if you're looking to add more fiber to your diet, and like most stone fruits they're great additions to many baked goods.

-VIDEO: Healthy Banana Cookies
+WATCH: Healthy Banana Cookies

 "These are great little healthy cookie bites.
 Bananas and dates make a great sweetener," says reviewer ALAIKAT.